microshare/microshare.github.io/docs/2/technical/quick-start/basic-dev-roadmap.md

 ##### Simple Requests

 Following the [Simple Requests tutorial](/docs/2/technical/api/simple-requests/) you will learn how to send and request information to Microshare®'s API.
-Understanding these concepts are the fundamental behind working with Robots and Device Clusters moving forward.
+These concepts are the fundamental components behind working with robots and device clusters moving forward.

 ---------------------------------------